SanderMertens/dDDS/README.md

 This project is a prototype for a dynamic DDS API which allows for the creation of types at runtime.
 The API provides OpenSpliceDDS compatible metadescriptors based on dynamically created types.

+As you will notice, the source files are nearly empty.
+This is because the entire API is generated (see Architecture).

 ## Building dDDS

 Install Corto